BolunThompson/notes-2/misc_todo.md

 add vim to special code thing in discord
-    get youtube music to consistently work in discord get better linux mergetool
+    get youtube music to consistently work in discord get better linux mergetool dw networking -- how can I?
+	Connect with people on linkedin and keep up with them? through it?
+		meetups?